-A QROPS can accept a UK pension transfer just like any UK-based scheme, although it must meet certain HM Revenue and Customs (HMRC) criteria.
-The benefits of transferring your fund into a QROPS include portability, increased tax efficiency, and investment flexibility.
-As the benefits of a QROPS can lead to an improved lifestyle in retirement, their popularity continues to grow among expatriates and individuals considering a move overseas.
+A QROPS can accept a UK pension transfer just like any UK registered scheme, although it must meet certain HM Revenue and Customs (HMRC) criteria.
+The benefits of transferring your fund into a QROPS include increased tax efficiency and investment flexibility.

 Many clients will be eligible for a QROPS.
 There isn’t any hard and fast rule regarding the minimum or maximum transfer limits to a QROPS, however the suitability of a transfer is determined by a number of factors.
 As a general rule, transfers under £40,000 may not be cost effective.